-Roseland’s bowling balls are made from a wood called lignum vitae, a tropical wood in the ironwood family.
+Roseland Cottage’s bowling balls are made from a wood called lignum vitae, a tropical wood in the ironwood family.
 The wood is so dense that it sinks rather than floats.
-It also becomes harder over time, making Roseland’s bowling balls the wooden equivalent of cannon balls.
-The different sizes reflects the fact that bowling didn’t have standardized rules until 1895, when the American Bowling Congress was established.
-We like to show every bowling ball in Roseland’s collection.
+It also becomes harder over time, making Roseland Cottage’s bowling balls the wooden equivalent of cannon balls.
+The different sizes reflect the fact that bowling didn’t have standardized rules until 1895, when the American Bowling Congress was established.
+We like to show every bowling ball in our collection.